rainbowsend/TIE-GCM-PDAF/README.md

 ### ENSEMBLE%SOURCE_PATH

-  Path to the directorty containing for each member a TIEGCM primary history file.
-The files have to start with `ens_xxxx_` where xxxx is a the index of the ensemle member with leading zeros.
-The files can be created by conducting an open loop simulation.
-The assimilation system will then autmatically genrate the history files with the correct naming schema.
+  Path to the directory containing a TIEGCM primary history file for each member.
+The files have to start with `ens_xxxx_`, where xxxx is the index of the ensemble member, padded with leading zeros.
+The files can be created by conducting an open-loop simulation.
+The assimilation system will then automatically generate the history files with the correct naming schema.

   **Type**: string